-• Capturing, ordering and recognizing structures is the basis for understanding and explaining biological functions at all system levels and in the course of their development.
+- Capturing, ordering and recognizing structures is the basis for understanding and explaining biological functions at all system levels and in the course of their development.

+- It helps, for example, to understand the following phenomena:

 - Principle of surface enlargement

 - Key-lock principle

 - Counterflow principle

 - Opponent principle

-- Reproduction
+Reproduction

-- Living things are capable of reproduction.
-This is based on the transmission of genetic information and leads to diversity within organisms and thus to an evolutionary adaptation to a dynamic environment.

-- It helps, for example, to understand the following processes:

-- Identical replication of genetic information

-- Mutation and recombination

-- Growth based on cell division processes (mitosis)
+Living things are capable of reproduction.

+- This is based on the transmission of genetic information and leads to diversity within organisms and thus to an evolutionary adaptation to a dynamic environment. - It helps, for example, to understand the following processes: - o Identical replication of genetic information - Mutation and recombination - o Growth based on cell division processes (mitosis)
-- Formation of gametes (meiosis)

-- Sexual reproduction and asexual reproduction

-- Succession of generations and evolution in populations
+- o Formation of gametes (meiosis) - Sexual reproduction and asexual reproduction - Succession of generations and evolution in populations

-- Identical replication of genetic information

-- Mutation and recombination

-- Growth based on cell division processes (mitosis)

-- Formation of gametes (meiosis)

-- Sexual reproduction and asexual reproduction

-- Compartmentalization
+Compartmentalization

-• This basic concept illustrates the building block principle of organisms and ecosystems.
+This basic concept illustrates the building block principle of organisms and ecosystems.

-- Cell organelles, cells, tissues and organs as delimited reaction spaces within an organism (principle of division of labour) - Compartmentalization at the level of populations (division of labor in socially organized species) and ecosystems
+- It helps, for example, to understand the following phenomena: - Cell organelles, cells, tissues and organs as delimited reaction spaces within an organism (principle of division of labour) - Compartmentalization at the level of populations (division of labor in socially organized species) and ecosystems